eugeneyan/eugeneyan/README.md

 ### 👋 Hi, I'm Eugene Yan.

 I work at the intersection of consumer data & tech to build ML systems **to help customers**.
-I also write about effective data science, learning, and career **to help readers**.
-Currently an Applied Scientist at Amazon Kindle helping users read more.
+I also write about effective data science, learning, and career.
+Currently an Applied Scientist at Amazon Kindle helping users read more, and get more out of reading.

 - 🔭 I’m currently working on ML & recsys to help readers discover books easier.
 - 🌱 I’m currently learning more recsys, NLP, and how to [write](https://eugeneyan.com/writing/).